The Clarence Valley Photographs John William Lindt Collection

 The studio Aboriginal portraits taken in Grafton were considered by Lindt’s contemporaries to be the first successful attempt at representing the Aborigines truthfully as well as artistically.

 Lindt took great care in portraying his subjects from childhood, maturity and old age, and clearly tried to show Aborigines as they lived before European contact.
 The detailed pictures capture skin textures and intricate scarification, jewellery, clothes, tools, weapons and utensils such as string carry bags.
 Lindt arranged native flora, built a gunyah and even used native animals both dead and alive to help portray the landscape in which the people lived.

 Lindt also created a series titled, Australian Types, that were studio portraits of European workers and he pioneered photographing the landscapes of the Clarence Valley.
-He travelled to the various settlements and properties in the valley with his mobile photography studio to take portraits of individuals and families and photographs of properties such as Yuglibar in the Upper Clarence.
+He travelled to the various settlements and properties in the valley with his mobile photography studio to take portraits of individuals and families and photographs of properties such as Yulglibar in the Upper Clarence.